Author: Richard Perkins

 Entrance Fee: ¥600

-The Heian Shrine Garden comprises of four gardens (the South Garden, the West Garden, the Middle Garden, and the East Garden), all surrounding the main shrine at Heian Jingu.
-At a total of 33,000 square meters, this is a vast Japanese garden in the 池泉回遊 (chisenkaiyū) style.
-This is a style of landscape which encompasses a footpath around a pond.
-Below is a brief description of the four gardens and what makes them unique.
+The Heian Shrine Garden comprises four gardens—the South Garden, West Garden, Middle Garden, and East Garden—all of which surround the main shrine buildings of Heian Shrine.
+Covering a total of 33,000 square meters, it is a vast Japanese garden designed in the 池泉回遊 (chisenkaiyū) style, a landscape style featuring a walking path that circles a central pond.
+Below is an introduction to each of the four gardens.

 East Garden